-Source: Ingrid Wijeyewardene, Academic Skills Office]]>
+Source: Ingrid Wijeyewardene, ASO]]>

-For staff and on-campus students: Network maintenance will cause some outages during the day across campus, including the college network.
+For staff and on-campus students: Network maintenance will cause outages during the day across campus, including the college network.
 Most systems will be unavailable for brief periods as updates are applied and systems are restarted.

 This event is one of ITD’s scheduled maintenance windows, during which essential work is carried out to enhance and improve University systems.

-The schedule of maintenance windows for 2014 and 2015 is on the ITD website (http://www.une.edu.au/staff-current/staff-services/it-services/it-maintenance-dates).
-Please check these dates before planning any events that may require I.T. services or support.
+The schedule of maintenance windows for 2015 is on the ITD website (http://www.une.edu.au/staff-current/staff-services/it-services/it-maintenance-dates).
+Please check these dates before planning any events that may require IT services or support.
 Please check the ITD Service Announcements web page regularly for information relating to ITD services interruptions and planned events. http://blog.une.edu.au/serviceannounce/category/itd-announcements/